Oral Microbiome and Dental Health: Why Bacteria Balance Matters

 Maintaining a healthy oral microbiome involves several key habits.

-These include: brushing teeth twice daily, flossing regularly, maintaining a balanced diet, staying hydrated, and visiting the dentist regularly
+These habits include brushing twice daily, flossing regularly, maintaining a balanced diet, staying hydrated, and scheduling routine dental checkups.

 How Water Flossers Fit Into a Healthy Oral Microbiome Strategy